 5. Cutting Down Expenses

-How can I stop spending money?”
-That’s a question people often ask when they’re frustrated by their efforts to save aggressively.
+How to stop spending money is a common challenge; succeeding at it can help you save aggressively.
 The key is knowing how to prioritize needs over wants and looking for areas in your spending that you can reduce or eliminate.

 For example, you can start by making the obvious cuts and jettison streaming services you don’t use or canceling your gym membership.
 But you can go a step further and look for more drastic ways to reduce expenses, such as: